SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/About_the_Cloud_Platform.md

 #### DMS has a connection to dataminer.services but not online

 Your DMS has a connection to dataminer.services but the DMS itself is not running.
 This is indicated by the orange colored icon and the orange color next to the DMS information.
-When hovering over the cloud icon you will see the following tooltip: "Cloud connection valid, DMS not responding".
 You also get an indication of the last point in time where the system was detected as being online.

 ![DMS offline](~/user-guide/images/DMS_status_overview_dms_offline.png)